Application & Admission

 Summer research work should be conducted at Jefferson or affiliated sites (including the Wills Eye Institute, the Rothman Institute, Methodist Hospital, and Nemours/duPont Hospital for Children), under the mentorship of a Jefferson faculty member.
 Research work at non-Jefferson environments is rarely allowed and requires pre-approval (before the submission of the application).

-With the exception of certain programs (such as Emergency Medicine, see Research Programs), each applicant is strongly encouraged to discuss his/her interests with the relevant departmental research contact and/or with a potential summer advisor.
+With the exception of certain programs (such as Emergency Medicine, see Research Programs), each applicant is strongly encouraged to discuss his/her interests with the relevant departmental director or research contact and/or with a potential summer advisor.
 This will allow the applicant to indicate in his/her application the most appropriate formal research program for his/her summer research (for description of these programs, see Research Programs).
 Applicants should also check for opportunities among posted/advertised projects.
 Applicants who have discussed their interests with a departmental research contact or potential summer advisor (when appropriate) prior to their online program application are more likely to be selected for the program.

 The following criteria will be used during the review of applications:

 - the student’s prior research experience, including prior or current work with his/her potential summer research advisor (if it is appropriate for an advisor to have been identified at the time of the application);

 - the clarity of any specific summer research plans (if it is appropriate for a summer research project to have been identified at the time of the application); and

 - the student’s participation in the College Within The College program or other similar Jefferson or non-Jefferson formal research programs.

 Selection decisions will be made after consideration of the fields of interest and potential advisors specified by all applicants (for example, the program typically does not select more than two students to work with the same advisor), as well as the funding sources available for the various research programs.